 It is the largest of the 38 Areas of Outstanding Natural Beauty in England and Wales.
+(My pick of the AONBs.)
 The M4 runs through it for about 12 miles west of Chippenham.
 The M5 runs close to its western border in Gloucestershire, while the M40 touches it’s north-eastern extremity in Warwickshire.

 Direct trains on the railway line from Oxford connect to London, the north and other points of the compass.

 And in 2018 the private volunteer-run 15 miles-long railway line to Broadway from the station at Cheltenham Racecourse will open over its entire length.
 Though not actually in the Cotswolds, the line runs below the scarp.